coderefinery/social-coding/content/software-licensing.md

   programming logic, data structures, and interface principles.

-Because copyright restricts only the *creative human expression* and not the underlying *ideas or algorithms*, developers use open-source licenses to define the exact terms under which that expression can be legally shared and modified.
+Because copyright restricts only the *creative human expression* and not the underlying *ideas or algorithms*, developers could use open-source licenses to define the exact terms under which that expression can be legally shared and modified.

 ### Scope of this Lesson: What Counts as *Software*?

-Across international legal frameworks (such as 17 U.S.C. § 101 and WIPO model provisions), software is broadly defined as a set of instructions to be used directly or indirectly in a computer to bring about a certain result.
+Across international legal frameworks (such as 17 U.S.C. § 101 and WIPO-World Intellectual Property Organization model provisions), software is broadly defined as a set of instructions to be used directly or indirectly in a computer to bring about a certain result.

 Because modern research software extends beyond simple Python scripts, this lesson applies copyright and licensing principles across six core research software assets:

 * **Source Code**: Original algorithms written from scratch or implemented from scientific papers.
-* **Third-Party Integrations**: Embedded permissive or copyleft code snippets and dynamically/statically linked libraries.
+* **Third-Party Integrations**: Embedded permissive or copyleft code snippets and linked libraries (dynamically/statically).
 * **Infrastructure as Code**: Ansible playbooks,Terraform configurations,container Recipes  (`Dockerfile`, Apptainer `.def`).
 * **Container Images**: Bundled binary filesystem snapshots (`.sif` files, OCI registry images).
 * **AI-Assisted Code**: Code generated, refactored, or assembled with human creative oversight.